boldbi/bold-bi-docs/docs/getting-started/embedding-in-your-application.md

 </body>
 ```

-## How to implement the authorize server with user mail or user name
+## How to implement the authorize server with user email or user name

-1. You need to implement authorization end point in your application.
-This will act as the bridge between your application and Bold BI server and also you need to update the secure details like email and group based access.
-Learn more about authorize server [here](/security-configuration/authorize-server/).
+1. You need to implement an authorization endpoint in your application.
+This will act as the bridge between your application and the Bold BI server.
+Additionally, you need to update the secure details, such as email and group-based access.
+To learn more about the authorization server, click [here](/security-configuration/authorize-server/).

-2. To create authorization-server action method, copy the following snippet in your controller.
-You can use currently logged in user email at `user@domain.com` or user name at `username`, but this user should have access to the dashboard.
+2. To create the authorization-server action method, copy the following snippet into your controller.
+You can use the currently logged-in user's email at `user@domain.com` or `username`, but this user should have access to the dashboard.

     ```js
     [HttpPost]